What is a waterbirth?

 - The support of the water means you can try different positions and move more freely.

 - When upright in the water, gravity will help move the baby down towards the birth canal.

 - Being in water can lower your blood pressure and reduce feelings of anxiety, making your body more able to release endorphins, which can help ease pain.

 - The water can help to improve back pain and the feeling of pressure, especially when you are fully dilated.

 - Being in the pool during labour and birth can be a “cosy” experience, making you feel safe.

 - The water can help your perineum stretch gradually as the baby’s head is being born, reducing the risk of injury.

-'I was surprised by how warm it was in there, and so nice and relaxing!
-They were able to check the baby’s heartbeat while I was inside the pool and I hadn’t eaten so they even made me some toast and my mum had to feed me.'
+'I was surprised by how warm it was in the water, and so nice and relaxing!
+They were able to check the baby’s heartbeat while I was inside the pool.
+I hadn’t eaten so they even made me some toast and my mum had to feed me while I was in the birth pool.'
 Jade (read her full story)